 Board member of the Australian Esports Association (AESA) 2016 –

 RMIT Centre for Game Design Research (CGDR) – Playable Media Node Leader 2016 –

 RMIT Digital Ethnography Research Centre (DERC) – Media Methods Node Leader 2013 – 2015

 Member of Association of Internet Researchers (AoIR), Digital Games Research Association (DiGRA), and International Sociology of Sport Association (ISSA).

 Program Committee (Social & Behavioural Sciences), Digital Games Research Association Conference, 2013.

 - Paper reviewer for Designing Interactive Systems conference, 2018

 - Reviewer for The MIT Press, 2017 –

 - Reviewer for Temple University Press, 2017 –

-- Reviewer for Foundations of Digital Games conference, 2017
+- Paper reviewer for Foundations of Digital Games conference, 2017

 - Reviewer for New Media & Society journal, 2016